 No make ups for summer, refunds or credit for day missed.

 What if we are late to Surf Camp in the morning?

 Are parents allowed to participate in Kids' Surf Camp with their children?

 What do I (or my child) need to bring to camp?

-Makos recommends that your child’s name be written in permanent marker on all of your child’s items from home, and that parents check to make sure children have all of their belonging at the end of every day of surf camp.
+Makos recommends using permanent marker to write your child’s name on all items from home.
+Parents should check that their kids have all belonging at the end of every day of surf camp.
 Makos is not responsible for items left at the beach or on transportation vehicles.

 You can drop off you children at the beach after 8:45AM and must pick them up by 3:00PM.